RaphaelTurtlePower/TwitterClientRedux/README.md

 Advanced: Improve the user interface and theme the app to feel twitter branded
 Advanced: User can search for tweets matching a particular query and see results
 Bonus: User can view their direct messages (or send new ones)
+Advanced: User can open the twitter app offline and see last loaded tweets (DISABLED)
+	Tweets are persisted into sqlite and can be displayed from the local DB

 User Stories: